viktornordling/gradle-unzip-zip-from-tar-issue/README.md

 to unpack the tar file, unzip the zip file and then process the files inside the zip.

 ## example-0
-This example shows that thigns worked as expected  before the .tgz file.
+This example shows that things worked as expected before the .tgz file.
 ```
-cd example-0
+0. cd example-0
-gw clean unzipAndRezipZip
+1. gw clean unzipAndRezipZip
-tree
+2. tree
 .
 ├── build
 │   └── zipOutput